RichardOtter/Genealogy-scripts/README.md

 This means that I have removed the "exe" format file from the release zip and the user must now install Python to run the scripts.

-## There are advantages to the new format:
+## Advantages to the New Release Format

-All apps are now in the same zip file.
+* All apps are now in the same zip file.
 Perhaps this will encourage users to try an app they didn't know they needed.

-All apps are tested with each other using the same RMPy package (common code).
+* All apps are tested with each other using the same RMPy package (common code).

-Less effort maintaining one release than the previous nine.
+* Less effort maintaining one release than the previous nine.

-All of the software is human-readable.
+* All of the software is human-readable.
 Each user can read the code and confirm that nothing bad is happening.

-## TODO
-I am still in the process of creating a release build script and improving the release folder's structure.